Learn your estimated one-rep max (1RM) using the one rep max calculator so you can target your strength goals more effectively.

-These numbers aren’t the only way to train, they are just some recommendations based on methods that have been show to give results.
+These numbers aren’t the only way to train; they are just some recommendations based on methods that have been shown to give results.

 There are other ways to get results.
 Don’t be afraid to try new methods and mix things up.
 The one rep max calculator is meant to be a tool, not the answer to your strength concerns.

 Creatine has been proven to increase one rep max